kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The controller discovers or creates `Workload` and `PodGroup` as follows:

-1. If the Job carries an `OwnerReference` to a registered parent workload (i.e., it is owned by a higher-level controller such as `JobSet`), skip `Workload`/`PodGroup` creation entirely since the parent owns them.
+1. If the Job carries an `OwnerReference` to a parent controller that manages the `Workload` (i.e., a higher-level controller such as `JobSet` that compiles and owns the workload tree), skip `Workload`/`PodGroup` creation entirely since the parent owns them.
 The controller still discovers any existing objects and uses them when creating pods.
 2. If the Job already has pods (active or terminal pods owned by this Job), skip creation and only discover existing objects.
 3. Look up existing `Workload`(s) in the Job's namespace whose `spec.controllerRef` points to this